Generative AI as a lab partner: a case study: Findings

 Groups 4 and 6 both did well during the lab and showed a deeper understanding of how to interact with ChatGPT during the lab.
 Questions they posed also included some poorly formulated ones such as \textit{``which sl unit is wavelength written with?"}.
 However, a meaningful difference was the amount of follow-up and additional probing the interactions included.
 Group 6 notably chose to double-check the answers given by ChatGPT by opening up additional chats and asking similar questions again but without having the context of the entire chat history.
 Both groups also tried to more deeply understand how acoustic levitation works by posing different questions to ChatGPT, then discussed the answers among them and posed a new question to see if their understanding aligned with the new answers provided by ChatGPT.
-Such an interaction can be seen in Group 4 towards the end of the lab session (50 minutes into the session) when they discussed how particles could be levitated using the experimental setup together with ChatGPT using the prompts \textit{``how can sound waves counteract gravity"}, \textit{``what do you mean by the gravitational force is balanced?"}, \textit{``simplify how sound waves counteract the gravitational force ?"}, and \textit{``is it particles that have bounced on each other and in that way creates a force upward that takes out the gravitational force"}.
-In between the prompts, Group 4 tried to identify if the answers they got agreed with their prior knowledge and results from the experiment.
-However, due to their lack of adequate knowledge about the underlying physics, they ultimately struggled with identifying if the explanation ChatGPT gave as an answer to their final prompt was correct.
-Further, the answer mentioned sound waves, vibration, and energy transfer via collisions.
-It ultimately reinforced the students' notion that it is more about some force pushing the particle from below than a more complex phenomenon involving standing waves.